 - Calls to the

-Some solutions for potential solutions for PHP timeout issues include:
+Some potential solutions for PHP timeout issues include:

 - Use Drush cron instead of

 cron.php.
 See Using scheduled jobs to maintain your application.

 - Enable Drupal's block cache and views cache.
 All standard caching techniques are also recommended.